microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/user_exportpersonaldata.md

+---
+title: "user: exportPersonalData"
+description: "Submits a data policy operation request, made by a Company Administrator to export an organizational user's data."
+---

 # user: exportPersonalData

 Submits a data policy operation request, made by a Company Administrator to export an organizational user's data.

 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|